andraugust/andraugust.github.io/index.md

    <td width="50%" class="full">
    <p><em>2017-10</em></p>
        <p>
-         Can neural nets be used to control Artificial Life agents?
-Can genetic algorithms optimize such nets to produce interesting behavior?
-In this post a genetic algorithm called Enforced Subpopulations is implemented to show that <em>yes</em>, neural nets can control AL agents, and <em>yes</em>, genetic algorithms can be used as optimizers.
+         Can neural nets control Artificial Life agents?
+Can genetic algorithms optimize Artificial Life NNs?
+In this post a GA called Enforced Subpopulations is implemented to show that <em>yes</em>, neural nets can control AL agents and <em>yes</em> GAs can be used as optimizers.
        </p>
    </td>
    <td width="50%" class="full">